zed-industries/zed/script/eula/eula.md

 ### 2.3.
 Open Source Software

-Zed makes certain versions of the Editor and related software available at the Zed Github Repository: https://github.com/zed-industries/zed (the “Repo”).
+Zed makes certain versions of the Editor and related software available at the Zed GitHub Repository: https://github.com/zed-industries/zed (the “Repo”).
 Your use of such software is subject to the open source software licenses declared in the Repo.

 ## 3. TERMS APPLICABLE TO THE NETWORK BASED SERVICE